 If yes, then it's better to go for a shorter fix (our Cheap Energy Club will alert you when to switch again).
 The less likely you are to tart, the more you should hedge towards a long fix which'll stay relatively cheap, even if you're inactive.

-Read the remaining questions, including 'can I fix elec-only? and 'Is it a big hassle?'
+Other questions, including 'I'm in debt, can I switch? and 'Is it a big hassle?'

 Q: How long does it take to get confirmation after switching?